Aston Martin is getting ready for an IPO in London

 Aston Martin said Wednesday that it's aiming to list shares on the London Stock Exchange later this year, marking another milestone in the revival of the British brand.

-The luxury car maker has been considering an initial public offering for some time.
+The sports car maker has been considering an initial public offering for some time.
 But the timing and location of the listing have remained under wraps.

 The company said Wednesday that it still has to make a final decision on whether to go ahead with the London IPO.
 It plans to publish more detailed information on the listing around September 20.